 #2.
-Fake Bake Flawless from Fake Bake: This very popular product works for body and face.
-Over 640 customer reviews and still getting 4,5 star!
+Fake Bake Flawless from Fake Bake: This very popular product works for the body and face.
+Over 640 customer reviews and still getting 4,5 stars!
 Simply amazing and for nearly $15 dollars a real bargain!

 Best Self Tanner for Paler/Fair Skin

 #1.
-Banana Boat Summer Color Self Tanning lotion.
-3, six ounce tubes for around $20, a fair price if you keep in mind it get 4,5 star out of 154 customer reviews!
-Quality product that is streak free, oil free and quick drying!
+Banana Boat Summer Color Self Tanning Lotion.
+3, six-ounce tubes for around $20, a fair price if you keep in mind it gets 4,5 stars out of 154 customer reviews!
+A quality product that is streak-free, oil-free, and quick-drying!

 #2.
 Self Tanning Bronzer Mousse from St Tropez: This light mousse assists in avoiding dark streaks and spots.
-Available in a 8 oz can for a long lasting sun kissed look!
+Available in an 8 oz can for a long-lasting sun-kissed look!